The Benefits of Coarse Preferences: Model

 Consider two large populations of agents: agents who play the role of player 1 and agents who play the role of player 2.
 In each round, agents from each population are randomly matched to play the underlying game against opponents from the other population.
 Each agent in each population is endowed with a coarse utility, and the agents play a Nash equilibrium of the game induced by their coarse utilities.
 For simplicity, we focus on ``homogeneous'' populations in which all agents have the same coarse utility.

 With small probability, a few agents (mutants) in one of the populations (say, population 1) may be endowed with a different coarse utility due to a random error or experimentation.
-We assume that agents of population 2 observe whether their opponents are mutants (possibly due to pre-play cheap talk), and that the agents of population 2 and the mutants of population 1 gradually adapt their play, converging to a (plausible) equilibrium of the new clustered game (this gradual process corresponds to an improvement path in Definition \ref{def:plausible}).
-Finally, we assume that the total success (fitness) of agents is monotonically influenced by their (unclustered) payoff in the underlying game, and that there is a slow process in which the composition of the population evolves.
+We assume that agents of population 2 observe whether their opponents are mutants, and that the agents of population 2 and the mutants of population 1 gradually adapt their play, converging to a (plausible) equilibrium of the new clustered game (this gradual process corresponds to an improvement path in Definition \ref{def:plausible}). { The assumption of being able to observe mutants with different coarse utility can be justified either by (1) having pre-play cheap talk, in which having different coarse utility induces the mutants to communicate differently, or (2) assuming that changes in coarse utility are much slower than changes in the players' behavior, which allows a slow process in which players learn to identify the presence of mutants with a new coarse utility and a faster process in which they adjust their behavior when being matched with these mutants.} Finally, we assume that the total success (fitness) of agents is monotonically influenced by their (unclustered) payoff in the underlying game, and that there is a slow process in which the composition of the population evolves.

 This slow process might be the result of a slow flow of new agents who join the population.
 Each new agent randomly chooses one of the incumbents in his own population as a ``mentor'' (and mimics the mentor's coarse utility), where the probabilities are such that agents with higher fitness are more likely to be chosen as mentors.
 If the original population state is not a CUE, then there are mutants who outperform the remaining incumbents in their own population, which in turn implies that the original population state is not stable, as new agents are likely to mimic more successful mutants.
-By contrast, if the original population state is a CUE, then for any mutant there is a new plausible equilibrium in which the mutants are weakly outperformed relative to the incumbents of their own population; this allows the CUE to remain stable.
+By contrast, if the original population state is a CUE, then for any mutant there is a new plausible equilibrium in which the mutants are weakly outperformed relative to the incumbents of their own population; this allows the CUE to remain stable. {As shown in Appendix \ref{sec-partial}, the same arguments also work in setups with partial observability, as long as the probability of observing mutants with different coarse utility is sufficiently high.}